-A closer examination of the Upper Massive Sulfide (Fig. 7) shows that the sulfide minerals consist of clastic pyrite infilled by replacement-style pyrrhotite, sphalerite, and pyrargyrite (see photos below).
+A closer examination of the massive sulfide shows that the sulfide minerals consist of clastic pyrite infilled by replacement-style pyrrhotite, sphalerite, and pyrargyrite (see photos below).
 Preliminary drilling of this newly discovered sulfide body shows that it continues down-dip at least 25 m, and along strike ~50 m.
 This sulfide body corresponds with a discrete SkyTEM anomaly, and the broader IP chargeability anomaly that encompasses the Upper Zone at TV.
 Further drilling of this massive sulfide body will be a component of the 2022 program.

-Figure 7.
 TV Upper Zone massive sulfide mineralization intercepted by TV21-78, showing clastic sulfide minerals with replacement-style sulfide mineralization between clasts.